jometzg/openai-chat-rest-examples/create-private-search-index.md

 You can also configure environment variables to be injected in, so that secrets are not displayed or stored in the REST client HTTP files.

-## Azure Resourse Private Endpoints
+## Azure Resource Private Endpoints
 The following need to be configured to have a private endpoint:
 1. the Azure Search service itself
 2. The blob storage account